cs1302uga/cs1302-hw05/README.md

 1. **Compiling code with a JAR File**

-   If code you write depends on a class in a JAR file, you will need to add the JAR file to the classpath.
+   If the code you write depends on a class in a JAR file, you will need to add the JAR file to the classpath.
 For example, `-cp lib/cs1302-str-list.jar`.
    If your code has a dependency within the JAR file and another class you wrote, you will need to add both dependencies to the classpath as described in the [package tutorial](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/packages2.md#setting-the-class-path).